 Questionnaire International Working Group on Security Interests over Shipping Containers (7 November 2019)

 This questionnaire is a follow-up to the questionnaire of 29 March 2016 dealing with ship finance.
 From the responses to that questionnaire the CMI Working Group drew the conclusion that there was no interest in a shipping protocol to the Convention on International Interests in Mobile Equipment, Capetown 16 November 2001.
 Some members of that CMI Working Group however felt that similar questions regarding shipping containers were still worthwile investigating.
 This questionnaire was the result.
-Taco van der Valk (AKD) made a preliminary draft for a possible reply.
-The draft has been submitted to the NVV Board and to some members with particular expertise in the area of finance, private international law/conflict of laws, and insolvency law.
-But all members are requested to have a critical look at the preliminary draft and send in any comments before 1 June 2020 to tvandervalk[at]akd.nl (with the aim of submitting a final reply to CMI shortly thereafter).
+After consultation of the board and members of the NVV the final text of the reply was submitted to CMI.
+We are grateful to Willemieke Princée (Ox & Wolf), Willem Sprenger (Rotterdam District Court), Carola Tanis-van Wijk (CP Legal), and Taco van der Valk (AKD) for their input.

 Follow-up Questionnaire with regard to Liability for Wrongful Arrest of Ships (9 July 2019)

 This questionnaire follows the Questionnaire "Study relating to Arrest of Ships with particular emphasis on the Liability of the Wrongful and Unjustified Arrest" of 27 May 2015.
 See below for the NVV reply to that earlier questionnaire.
 The CMI International Working Group has decided to prepare a new questionnaire which was not to be answered by the member associations of CMI, but was simply to be distributed by the member associations to as many individual people as possible, whether or not themselves members of the relevant national member association.
-The NVV has some problems with this procedure, as being contrary to the CMI tradition.
-But the NVV does want to give its members the opportunity to answer the questions raised.
-The NVV will then send in a reply based on the answers received from its members.
-The questions may be downloaded here.
-You are requested to send in your answers before 15 March 2020 to tvandervalk[at]akd.nl.
+The NVV had some problems with this procedure, as being contrary to the CMI tradition.
+But the NVV did want to give its members the opportunity to answer the questions raised.
+The NVV would then submit a reply based on the answers received from its members.
+Despite several extensions of the deadline no answers had been received from NVV members by 1 June 2020, so that the CMI International Working Group was informed that no reply from the NVV would be forthcoming.

 Questionnaire International Working Group on Unmanned Ships (29 March 2017)